-The Company's internal audit functions are out-sourced to Messrs Baker Tilly Consultancy (Singapore) Pte.
+The Company's internal audit functions are outsourced to Messrs Baker Tilly Consultancy (Singapore) Pte.
 Ltd. (the "Internal Auditor"), which is staffed with professionals with relevant qualifications and experience.
-The Internal Auditor has unrestricted direct access to the AC.
-The AC approves the hiring, removal, evaluation and compensation of the head of the Internal Auditor, who meets the professional standards set out in the Code.
+They carry out their internal audit works in accordance with the Standards for the Professional Practice of Internal Auditing that are set by the Institute of Internal Auditors.
+The Internal Auditor has unrestricted direct access to the AC without the presence of the Executive Chairman or senior management, at least annually.
+The AC approves the hiring, removal, evaluation and compensation of the outsourced Internal Auditor, to ensure that they meet the professional standards set out in the Code, and that such outsourcing will not compromise the Group's quality of internal audit work.
+The AC ensures that the Management provides adequate support to the Internal Auditor which include, amongst others, access to documents, records, properties and personnel of the Group.

-The Internal Auditor's primary line of reporting is to the Chairman of the AC, although the Internal Auditor also liaise with the CEO and the CFO on administrative matters.
+The Internal Auditor's primary line of reporting on any risks or control issues is to the Chairman of the AC, although the Internal Auditor also liaise with the Executive Chairman and the CFO on administrative matters.

-During the year, the Internal Auditor adopted a risk-based auditing approach that focuses on material internal controls, including financial, operational, compliance and information technology controls.
+During the financial year, the Internal Auditor adopted a risk-based auditing approach that focuses on material internal controls, including financial, operational, compliance and information technology controls.
 Audits were carried out on all significant business units in the Company.
-All findings and recommendations of the Internal Auditor are submitted to the AC for deliberation with copies of these reports extended to the Executive Chairman, the CEO and the relevant senior management officers.
+All findings and recommendations of the Internal Auditor are submitted to the AC for deliberation with copies of these reports extended to the Executive Chairman and the relevant senior management officers.

-The AC also reviews annually the adequacy, effectiveness and independence of the internal audit function, and is satisfied that it is independent, effective, adequately resourced and has appropriate standing within the Company.
+The AC also reviews annually the adequacy, effectiveness and independence of the internal audit function, and is satisfied that it is independent, effective and adequately resourced and has appropriate authority and standing to discharge its responsibilities.

-Whistle-Blower Policy
+Whistle-Blowing Policy